Using Z® Open Editor with Dev Containers

 - Check out the branch "devcontainer"

 .
-It will respond with vscode
+It responds with vscode

 and not your regular user account.

-Once you have this image created you could export it and share it with other colleagues.
-It will have everything they need including the VS Code extensions such as Z Open Editor or Zowe Explorer, which could be useful if developers do not have access to the internet for downloading extensions from the VS Code Marketplace.
+Once you have this image created, you could export it and share it with other colleagues.
+It has everything they need to include in the VS Code extensions such as Z® Open Editor or Zowe™ Explorer, which could be useful if developers do not have access to the internet to download extensions from the VS Code Marketplace.
 Just be aware that personal configuration files such as the .gitconfig file were copied into the image.
-For creating the image teams need to sanitize those files and replace them with generic versions.
+To create the image teams, you need to sanitize those files and replace them with generic versions.

-Running a Dev Container remotely
+Run a Dev Container remotely

 - Select "Remotes (Tunnels/SSH) in drop-down in the Remote Explorer.